OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab3.md

 ## Exercise 1: Create an add-in with the Yeoman generator

 1. Open a terminal/command prompt.
-1. Go to the C:\lab\ folder on Windows or the /usr/ directory on Mac.
+1. Go to the C:\lab\ folder on Windows or the ~/Desktop/ directory on Mac.
-1. Create a new folder for your add-in project with the command `mkdir <your-addin-name>` and go to that folder.
+1. Create a new folder for your add-in project with the command `mkdir <your-name>` and go to that folder.
 1. Run the Office yeoman generator by entering the command `yo office`.
 1. Provide the following information about your add-in:
   * Name of the add-in: myHelloWorldAddin